 Boston and Newark are using block grant funds to make grants to homeowners who fix up their property.
 These grants take the form of a cash rebate for a portion of the cost of improvement.
-In Newark's Cleveland Hill neighborhood, Secretary Hills (HUD) and Secretary Coleman (DOT) visited a family who are improving their home with new gutters, porch replacement, a new electrical system, bathroom renovation, and painting.
-These improvements are valued at \$7,633; after they are completed, the city will provide the families with a \$2,030 cash rebate.
+In Newark's Cleveland Hill neighborhood, Secretary Hills (HUD) and Secretary Coleman (DOT) visited a family that is improving its home with new gutters, porch replacement, a new electrical system, bathroom renovation, and painting.
+These improvements are valued at \$7,633; after they are completed, the city will provide the family with a \$2,030 cash rebate.